abi-am/omicss-25/NGS data analysis & file manipulation/fastqc_practice/fastqc_tutorial.md

 ```
 Notice how there are different parameters for read 1s and read 2s, lowercase for read 1s and uppercase for read 2s.

 Below are provided the most common adapter sequences, which you can use for your practice.
-Understand from your fasqc results which one(s) you need and just copy and paste it in the command.
+Understand from your fastqc results which one(s) you need and just copy and paste it in the command.
 * Illumina universal adapter (most common): ```AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC```
 * Illumina Nextera adapter: ```CTGTCTCTTATACACATCT```
 * TruSeq adapter: ```AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT```